kylefmohr/pysky/README.md

 bsky.create_post(post=post)

-# create a post with 4 images using markdown
+# create a post with 4 images using markdown. the images will be resized
+# as needed to stay within the 976.56KB size limit.
 post = pysky.Post("""Look at these 4 images:
 ![image 1 alt text](./image1.png)
 ![image 2 alt text](./image2.png)